Miguel Enríquez (privateer): Later years

 However, as years went by the number of captured vessels became consistently smaller due to Spain's shifting its focus to the Mediterranean.
 Enríquez also lost his influence within the Church with the arrival of a new bishop, Sebastián Lorenzo Pizarro, who declined any gift or favor that he offered.
 After the war ended, the Empire's relation with Great Britain normalized, further complicating this venture.
 Under these circumstances, the work of Enríquez served as an obstacle and by 1731, Mendizábal's last year in office, he was no longer considered a key asset in the New Word.
-In 1731, Enríquez sent two sloops to spy on a British warship that had been sailing adjacent to San Juan for a week.
-This action interfered with the international relations between both nations, Patiño now intended to rebuild the Empire's armada and required peace to accomplish this task.

 The sudden change in geopolitics combined with conclusion of Mendizábal's term began a downward spiral for Enríquez's life.
 On October 11, 1731, Matías de Abadía docked at San Juan and took office a few hours later.
-He arrived in one of Enríquez's ships after his original vessel lost registration midway.
-A military officer, Abadía was accompanied by three trusted men, who were quickly placed in the pivotal offices of treasurer of Puerto Rico, overseer and manager of the city.
+A military officer, he was accompanied by three trusted men, who were quickly placed in the pivotal offices of treasurer of Puerto Rico, overseer and manager of the city.
 Even before traveling to San Juan, the governor had orders to settle the constant conflicts between its residents.
 Abadía was also placed in charge of attending Camino's case against Enríquez and of investigating the assassination attempts.
 Following his intervention, the cases of Danío and Álvarez were suddenly re-evaluated by the Council of the Indies and Enríquez was forced to pay 4,000 pieces of eight to the former governor, despite the fact that the investigation had already been closed. Álvarez was also released and reinstated in his military position, with the privateer being forced to pay again.
-The influence that Enríquez once possessed was now wavering and he was likely being held accountable for the incidents of the previous decades.
-His enemies exploited this and bishop Pizarro aligned himself with the governor, only contacting the privateer to order the use of his vessels for transportation.
-The fact that Spain needed a scapegoat to appease the British government complicated his position.